Sir George White, 1st Baronet: Other interests

 White also had interests in the Great Western Steamship Company, the Bristol Port and Channel Dock Company (which built Avonmouth Docks), the North Somerset Railway, the Main Colliery Company and the Taff Vale Railway.
 He also served as president of the Bristol Stock Exchange.

 Philanthropy

-In 1904 Sir George White saved the hospital from debts of over £15,000 by increasing the number of subscribed donors and planning a fundraising carnival at Bristol Zoo.
+In 1904 Sir George White saved Bristol Royal Infirmary from debts of over £15,000 by increasing the number of subscribed donors and planning a fundraising carnival at Bristol Zoo.
 White was appointed president of the hospital in 1906.
 Recognising the need to modernise the hospital building to keep up with innovations in science and medicine, he established a £50,000 fund to build a new hospital building.
 As a result, the new Edward VII Memorial Wing designed by Charles Holden was completed in 1912.
 White was also a benefactor of the Red Cross and other charities.
 He was created a baronet on 26 August 1904 for his public service.